-In patients taking amiodarone concomitantly with lovastatin, the dose should not exceed 40 mg/day (see WARNINGS, Myopathy/Rhabdomyolysis and PRECAUTIONS, Drug Interactions, Other drug interactions).

-Adolescent Patients (10 to 17 years of age) with Heterozygous Familial

-Hypercholesterolemia The recommended dosing range of lovastatin is 10 to 40 mg/day.
-The maximum recommended dose is 40 mg/day.
-Doses should be individualized according to the recommended goal of therapy (see NCEP Pediatric Panel Guidelinest+, CLINICAL PHARMACOLOGY, and INDICATIONS AND USAGE).
-Patients requiring reductions in LDL-C of 20% or more to achieve their goal should be started on 20 mg/day of lovastatin.
-A starting dose of 10 mg may be considered for patients rec smaller reductions.
-Adjustments should be made at intervals of 4 weeks or more dosage increases above 20 mg/day should be carefully considered and, if deemed necessary, implemented cautiously (see CLINICAL PHARMACOLOGY
+In patients taking amiodarone concomitantly with lovastatin, the dose should not exceed 40 mg/day (see WARNNGS, MyopathylRhabdomyolysis and PRECAUTIONS, Drug Interactions, Other drug interactions).
+Adolescent Patients (10 to 17 years of age) with Heterozygous Familial recommended dose is 40 mg/day.
+Doses should be individualized according to the recommended dose is 40 mg/day.
+Doses should be individualized according to the recommended goal of therapy (see NCEP Pediatric Panel Guidelinestin, CLINICAL PHARMACOLOGY, and INDICATIONS AND USAGE).
+Patients requiring reductions in LDL-C of 20% or more to achieve their goal should be started on 20 mg/da of lovastatin.
+A starting dose of 10 mg may be considered for patients requiring smaller reductions.
+Adjustments should be made at intervals of 4 weeks or more